State immunity: Arguments for and against exceptions

 Some commentators argue states should not be immune to cases relating to serious human rights abuses.
 They argue that fundamental human rights such as the right to life and the prohibition against torture should take precedence over rules of state immunity (in technical terms, they constitute norms of jus cogens).
-Others point out that state immunity should be the exception that warrants proper justification, without which state should be subject to liability.
+Others point out that state immunity should be the exception that warrants proper justification, without which all states should be subject to liability.

 Opponents of this type of exception point out that civil actions brought by disgruntled individuals in one country against another state can have grave political and economic repercussions for both states; and civil proceedings can raise difficult issues of enforcement and extraterritorial jurisdiction.
 They argue a sovereign immunity exception should be made in each country's domestic law, so that country's definition of abuse, standard of proof, and rules of evidence apply.